+Yes, in order to lose weight, you need to become selfish.
 I don’t mean self absorbed, pompous and unreasonable.
 Those traits are reserved for spoiled little brats that suck the life out of people.
 No… selfish is a bit more reasonable and much healthier for you.
-Many of us worry too much about doing for others… making sure the kids get off to school… laundry’s done… groceries bought… reports are out… coffee’s made… you name it you’re doing it for someone else.
+Many of us worry too much about doing for others.
+For example: making sure the kids get off to school, laundry’s done, groceries bought, reports are out, coffee’s made.
+You name it, you’re doing it for someone else.

 It’s time you start doing for yourself, become selfish.
 Worry about the things that make you happy and content.
 Yes you are allowed to be happy.
-Don’t let anyone tell you that you need to suffer in order to get rewarded because it really doesn’t work that way.
-I have suffered enough for the both of us and it didn’t get me anywhere.
-I believed that if i worked hard and sacrificed that I would be handsomely rewarded for my effort… really the only thing I got was frustration, failed relationships and financial flops.
-Now I’m not saying that there shouldn’t be a little sacrifice when attaining certain goals but it shouldn’t consume your life.
+Don’t let anyone tell you otherwise.
+You do not need to suffer in order to get rewarded.
+It really doesn’t work that way.
+Turst me, I have suffered enough for the both of us and it didn’t get me anywhere.
+I believed that if i worked hard and sacrificed that I would be handsomely rewarded for my effort.
+Really the only thing I got was frustration, failed relationships and financial flops.
+Now I’m not saying that there shouldn’t be a little sacrifice when attaining certain goals.
+However, but it shouldn’t consume your life.
 Some sacrifice is good it builds character but it needs to benefit YOU not someone else.

 Now he’s asking me to put forth an effort of losing $500.00 a day and he can’t get a 20 minute workout done.
 I illustrate this point because so many of us do this for other people and all we get is the same frustration and no reward.
 I decided that week that there must be other people out there willing to do what needed to be done to escape their prison of fat.
 In 10 weeks he would have lost over 60 lbs on my program and he couldn’t get his priorities straight.
 So I dropped him… like a hot rock.
 He’s still fat and I’m $30,000 dollars richer.

 Sometimes we have to look at the situation and see if that sacrifice is going to bring us the rewards we seek.
 If after the second week it doesn’t look promising then cut your losses and move on.
-If within the first two weeks there are red flags then there will be more red flags and eventual abandonment of the situation.
+If within the first two weeks there are red flags then there will be more red flags.
+Then comes eventual abandonment of the situation.
 Staying in something just because you think it’s the right thing to do is not only idiotic it is life sucking.
-It is your life…do things that will benefit you and when you feel happy and productive in your life than you will be a real benefit to others.
+It is your life.
+Do things that will benefit you.
+When you feel happy and productive in your life then you will be a real benefit to others.

 A little side note: After I canned my TV client I was able to use those prime time hours to help fellow fitness professionals with their business branding and website marketing.
 I was helping so many others and still getting a reward for the effort I was putting out.
 Totally win-win.